A pair of comedy films starring Rob Schneider as a male prostitute.Deuce Bigalow: Male Gigolo

 - Mythology Gag: Rob Schneider would get a LOT of mileage out of the line "that's a HUGE bitch!"

 - Never Trust a Trailer: The poster above for European Gigolo, shows Deuce in Pisa, Italy.
 He never goes there; he goes to Amsterdam.

 - Platonic Prostitution: What Deuce actually wound up doing.
 This proves crucial later on, as he gets arrested on and subsequently acquitted of prostitution charges.

-- Pocket Protector: Jabba the Slut is saved from a crossbow bolt by the piece of chicken she had stuffed in her shirt.
+- Pocket Protector: While Taking the Bullet meant for Deuce, Jabba the Slut is saved from a crossbow bolt by the piece of chicken she had stuffed in her shirt.

 - She Cleans Up Nicely: One Abhorrent Admirer in the second movie is really just The Pig Pen.

 - Stuffed In The Fridge: One-legged Kate from the first movie.

 - Super OCD: One of the clients (and the love interest) in the second film has it.

 - Taking the Bullet: Played with.
 See Pocket Protector above.